Operations on Integers

 The second and third steps can be explained simultaneously.
 This is because numbers can be multiplied in any order. -3 x 7 has the same answer as 7 x -3, which is always true for all integers.
 [This property has a special name in mathematics.
 It is called the commutative property.]
 For us, this means the second and third rules are equivalent.

 One reason why mathematics has so much value is because its usefulness is derived from its consistency.
 It behaves with strict regularity.
 This is no accident, mind you.
 This is quite purposeful.

-Keeping this in mind, let's take a look at Figure 2 below.
+Keeping this in mind, let's take a look at Figure 2a below.
 There is a definite pattern to the problems in the table.
-The first number in each row remains constant but the second number is decreasing by one, each step down the table.
-Consequently, the answer is changing.
-The answers have a definite pattern as we go down the table too.
+The values in the first column remain constant but the values in the second column are decreasing by one, each step down the table.
+Consequently, the answer column is changing.
+The answers to each problem have a definite pattern as we go down the table too.
 It should be relatively easy to determine the two missing answers.

-Likewise, lets turn our attention to Figure 3 below.
-This table has a pattern similar to the one in Figure 1.
-However, this table begins with a negative number.
-As we scan the list of answers, we can see that the last two problems remain unanswered.
+Now, let us turn our attention to Figure 3a below.
+This table has a pattern similar to the one in Figure 2a.
+However, Figure 3a begins with a negative number in the first column.
+As we scan the list of answers in the last column, we can see that the last two problems remain unanswered.